SHSAT Tutoring

 A Difficult Test.
 An Easy Choice.

-At Next Level Learning we have prepared students for the SHSAT (Specialized High School Admission Test) for almost two decades, which means our SHSAT instructors know the material that will appear on the exam.
-Our personalized, one-on-one SHSAT preparation will ensure your child is positioned to achieve his or her greatest potential.
+At Next Level Learning we have prepared students for the SHSAT (Specialized High School Admission Test) for over two decades, which means our SHSAT instructors know the material that will appear on the exam, including how the 2025 change to a digital format and the new tech features will affect our students.
+Our personalized, one-on-one SHSAT preparation will ensure your child is positioned to achieve their greatest potential.

-Not every student has the aspiration or aptitude to attend a Specialized High School, but for those who do we have a proven approach to SHSAT tutoring that’s been cultivated from years of hands-on experience helping students get outstanding results.
-At Next Level our professional SHSAT instructors will design a plan and strategy to help your child become an elite student who attends a Specialized High School.
+Not every student has the aspiration to attend a Specialized High School, but for those who do we have a proven approach to SHSAT tutoring that’s been cultivated from years of hands-on experience helping students get outstanding results.
+At Next Level our professional SHSAT instructors will design a plan with student-specific strategies to help your child become an elite Specialized High School student.

-At the conclusion of each one-on-one session, our instructors compose a report that provides a summary of the session including successes, challenges, expectations going forward, specific notes about progress, and homework (if any is assigned).
+At the conclusion of each one-on-one session, our instructors compose a report that provides a summary of the session including successes, challenges, expectations going forward, specific notes about progress, and homework.
 If parents have feedback or a suggestion about the next session, they can simply reply to the session report and our director will follow-up with the instructor.
 Session reports are a valuable communication tool that allows parents to stay informed and involved without having to speak to their child following each session, which can sometimes exacerbate anxiety.

 Why is the SHSAT such a big deal?